DirkEngels/dotenv-editor/IDEAS.md

 - Displaying menu with items with depth > 2
 - Do not quote integer values
 - Fix running the editor when there is not .env file in the current dir
-- Cancel button for preferences resets the variables

 ### Improvements
 - Add -e option to group enable variables (*_ENABLED).
 It display a checkbox